sxu11/Data_Science/unofficial_google_data_science/README.md

     V_ij(tau) as Page i,j’s crawl value function.

     - Non-greedy: a greedy algorithm would devote more recrawl resources towards high value pages, as lower value pages would commonly starve.
+    (TODO: why is not greedy?)

     - we can evaluate the crawl value function for each web page on a host.
     We can use this function to sort the web pages, and then determine which web pages